|

 Some of the old coal fire power stations are being redeveloped for battery energy storage.
 The location of this project is driven by the need to be able provide energy to homes in Havering, Thurrock and Essex that are fed by the National Grid substation at Warley.

-Clearstone Energy is working with an experienced team of landscape and ecology consultants who are currently finalising planting recommendations.
-Anything we plant will be native to the local area.
+Clearstone Energy has worked with an experienced team of landscape and ecology consultants to draw up planting recommendations.
+All planting will be species that are native to the local area.
 We will also be responsible for maintaining planting across the lifetime of the project.
 This commitment would be part of any planning approval for the project.

 Clearstone Energy is a leading independent developer of renewable energy and energy storage projects that increase the availability of clean energy and improve the resilience of the electricity grid.